conservativ007/login-api-server/README.md

 - React for the frontend
 - Postgres as a database
 - Use docker compose to deploy the frontend, backend and postgres

+The project was divided into frontend and backend, this part is backend, frontend is available at the following addres  https://github.com/conservativ007/login-api-frontend

+### How can you use this ?
+#### You can just downlad the docker-compose.yml file from the root of this project and then run the next command 'docker-compose up'.

+p.s.
+Remember you must have Docker running